 Go to content

-The latter part of autumn tends to send our mood and vitality into a tailspin.
+The last part of autumn tends to cause our good mood and vitality to plummet.
 But there's no question of letting ourselves go!
-We've come up with 3 menu ideas to fill you up with energy, to be cooked in Kokko of course!
-And yes, as you know, grilled, roasted or smoked, all dishes are magnified on the barbecue!
+We've come up with 3 menu ideas to fill up on energy, to be cooked on the Kokko of course!
+And yes, you know it, grilled, roasted or smoked, all dishes are magnified on the barbecue!

 The transition from November to December is often synonymous with fatigue and low morale.
-The cause?
-Shorter and shorter days with little natural light, temperatures flirting with zero, winter fast approaching, and so on.
-And all that's without mentioning the second confinement, which has a negative impact on the physical and mental energy of many of us.
-So, to remedy the situation, it's first and foremost on your plate!
-By choosing the right foods, you'll fill up on vitamins, minerals and trace elements, and regain the energy you need to face this difficult period as peacefully as possible.
+The reason?
+Days are getting shorter and shorter with little natural light, temperatures are flirting with zero, winter is fast approaching, etc. And all this, not to mention this second lockdown which is negatively affecting the energy, both physical and psychological, of many of us.
+So, to remedy this, it's above all in what we eat that it happens!
+By choosing the right foods, you'll fill up on vitamins, minerals and trace elements and regain energy to face this bad time more peacefully.

-Starters : Mussel and tomato brochettes or razor clams in Kokko sauce
+Starter: Mussel and tomato skewers or razor clams at Kokko

 Dessert: Pineapple with rosemary or pineapple flavoured with caramelised ginger